 3. ICD-O-3 : International Classification of Diseases (ICD) for Oncology 3rd Ed

 - Subset of ICD 10th revision (ICD-10)

 - Coding system for primary site and cell type

 Summary staging is the most basic way of categorizing how far a cancer has spread from its point of origin.
 Summary staging has also been called General Staging, California Staging, and SEER Staging.
-The 2000 version of Summary Stage applies to every anatomic site, including the lymphomas and leukemia.
 Summary staging uses all information available in the medical record; in other words, it is a combination of the most precise clinical and pathological documentation of the extent of disease.